rowanammar/Tkinter-projects/README.md

 - A pomodoro timer that helps you manage your work and break sessions
 - A countdown timer that displays the remaining time for a certain event
 - A GPA calculator that calculates your grade point average based on your grades and credits
-- A number guessing game that challenges you to guess a random number
 - A password generator that creates strong and secure passwords for your accounts

 ## Installation